ScratchLang/ScratchLang/README.md

 This is for people who want to use Scratch like other programming languages.

 # Latest big updates
-Starting over and making a new decompiler.
+Added every block from V1 into V2, PLUS REPEAT AND FOREVER BLOCKS!

+The new decompiler is programmed so that it uses "parent" and "next" to decompile the blocks in order.
+However, C-Blocks in C-Blocks don't work yet.
+Bug listed below.

 # Open-Source
 This is an open-source project.
 Anyone can contribute.
+If there's anything discouraging you from contributing, let me know and I'll try to fix it.

 # The Plan
 This is mainly made in Shell Script, but if you know languages like C and Python, then you can make some stuff in that so people have many options to choose from.